TheMicronauts/TORAIZ-AS-1-Help/README.md

      `y = (x * 0.78) + 100`

 Some resolution loss is unavoidable: it’s halved when the value range is 0–254 and divided by a factor of 1.3 for the _LOW–PASS FILTER Cutoff_.

 <a name="vf"></a>
-# Pioneer DJ-Dave Smith Instruments TORAIZ AS-1 MIDI Toolkit (version française)
+# Pioneer DJ-Dave Smith Instruments TORAIZ AS-1 MIDI Toolkit (Version française)

 ## Introduction